bobllor/TEKLabeler/docs/03usage.md

 </p>

 There are <u>two routes</u> to take in order to start generating the labels:
 1. *Search for the RITM* in the search bar.
 If a RITM is found, then the label is generated.
 2. *Click on a card* in the generated rows.

+The label will be generated and automatically opened in your browser, at which point you can print out the label.

 <p align="center">
     <img src="/docs/usage-images/card-example.png" />